jamespooley/brain-age-prediction/notes/grant-text.md

 #### Reconstruction Approaches

-Very preliminary and experimental approach to motion correction uses trial-and-error "autofocusing" (Aksoy et al., 2012) to reconstruct the image
+Very preliminary and experimental approach to motion correction uses a computationally intensive trial-and-error "auto-focusing" strategy (Aksoy et al., 2012) to reconstruct the image.

 #### Adding Covariates at the Group Level